 However, our track record shows that we still have a long way to go and that ‘safety first’ needs to remain our priority.
-In order to work systematically to reduce risks and prevent accidents, our operations have health and safety management systems that cover all activities and co-workers, and our target is to certify our systems with ISO 45001 by 2022.
+In order to work systematically to reduce risks and prevent accidents, our operations have health and safety management systems that cover all activities and co-workers, and all our production plants are certified according to ISO 45001.

 Our health and safety committees meet on a regular basis up to four times a year and include all levels of the organization, from shop floor to management levels.
 All co-workers are covered by the work of the health and safety committees.
 The purpose is to create a formal way of collecting knowledge from all levels in the organization, open a dialogue and create a forum where improvements can be discussed and decided upon.

 All co-workers must undertake mandatory health and safety training that has been adapted to their individual work-related risks, while all new co-workers must undertake general safety training as part of their induction process.

 We use a global incident and risk reporting system (MIA).
 This tool is used by all co-workers to report incidents including accidents, near misses and risk observations.
 MIA also supports problem-solving, investigation reports and actions.
 Developing and sharing best practice within the group aids the local initiatives.
 We also follow a targeted leading indicator to reduce the risk level in all workplaces.
 This metric is called the ‘risk reduction number’ (RRN) and is based on the reduction of risk points after the implementation of corrective actions to any identified safety risk.